Confluence 2027 – International Summit on Business, Technology and Innovation to Take Place in San Jose

 The broader vision for Confluence 2027 has been conceptualised by Rahul Roy, Founder, Confluence 2027.

 “Confluence is not being envisioned as a symbolic diaspora gathering or a cultural networking exercise.
 The intention is to build a serious global platform focused on entrepreneurship, innovation, venture capital, industrial growth, technology collaboration, and international business relationships.
-One of the long-term aspirations connected to Confluence is the creation of stronger startup and investment ecosystems linked to Bengal and Eastern India,” said Rahul Roy, Founder, Confluence 2027, CTO, ARC Document Solutions, and Serial Entrepreneur.
+One of the long-term aspirations connected to Confluence is the creation of stronger startup and investment ecosystems linked to Bengal and Eastern India,” said Rahul Roy, Founder, Confluence 2027.

-Speaking about the significance of creating interdisciplinary global platforms, Meghdut Roychowdhury, Executive Director & Chief Innovation Officer, Techno India Group, and Founder, Make Calcutta Relevant Again, said, “The future of innovation will be shaped by collaboration across industries, technologies, and geographies.
-Artificial intelligence, healthcare, venture capital, research, entrepreneurship, and industrial development can no longer operate in isolation.
-Platforms like Confluence create opportunities for meaningful collaboration that can drive long-term economic and technological impact.”

 Confluence 2027 will also feature: